threefoldfoundation/tft-stellar/scripts/analysis/stellar/readme.md

 - Trades are not listed in the transactions, will have to use `trades for account` to list them, Arbitragetraders using pathpayments never have a TFT trustline and do massive amounts of trades.

 - We have to list all transactions as not everything are payments and trades (like adding/removing from liquidity pools).

+- Addresses that got TFT by only buying from liquidity pools are not included at the moment

+- claimable balances are ignored at the moment ( an already claimed claimable balance can not be searched for bt id in horizon)

+## Support tables

+`stellartxcursor` holds a stellar address and the last paging token for `Transactions for Account` requests.